 While NetJets put its Phenom 300 jet card and fractional offering on waitlist, Magellan Jets is promoting its version of Embraer’s top-selling light jet

 Boston-based jet card broker Magellan Jets is promoting its Phenom 300 jet card ahead of a planned rate increase.
 The hike is scheduled to go into effect on August 16.
 Most of all, it’s making the point that its version of Embraer’s popular light jet is still available.

 The new-member offer reduces hourly rates on its Embraer Phenom 300 fleet to $5,795 during the first six months

 JetSuite, which last year added five Embraer Phenom 300s, is now offering new members in seven Southwestern U.S. states significantly reduced hourly rates as low as $5,795, which is up to 15% off normal pricing.

 Regular program rates range from $6,375 to $6,776 per hour, excluding 7.5% FET, based on deposit tiers ranging from $100,000 to $500,000.

 Embraer Phenom 300 profile, including current pricing, manufacturing dates, cabin size and passenger capacity, range, speed, baggage space, fractional ownership, and jet card options

 Embraer Phenom 300 Facts

-Brazilian manufacturer Embraer’s Phenom 300 held the title of the best-selling light private jet in the world seven years in a row 2011 to 2018 providing seating up to eight (although configurations include six and seven-seat plans) and extended range.
+Brazilian manufacturer Embraer’s Phenom 300 held the title of the best-selling light private jet in the world from 2011 to 2017, providing seating up to eight (although configurations include six and seven-seat plans) and extended range.
 The final numbers for 2019 haven’t been announced.